prodeveloper/social-share/README.md

     composer require chencha/share

-Step 2 : Register the Service Provider
+Step 2 : Register the Service Provider (Ignore if Laravel auto discovery is on)

 Add *Chencha\Share\ShareServiceProvider* to providers array in *config/app.php*

-Step 3 : Register Alias
+Step 3 : Register Alias (Ignore if Laravel auto discovery is on)

 Add *Share* => *Chencha\Share\ShareFacade* to aliases array in *config/app.php*